Kenosha County accepting vendor proposals for Silver Lake Park Beach concessions

-Kenosha County is accepting proposals from businesses interested in managing a concessions operation at Silver Lake Park Beach, following an announcement on Tuesday by Parks Director Matthew Collins.
+Kenosha County is accepting proposals from businesses interested in managing a concessions operation at Silver Lake Park Beach.
+The announcement was made Tuesday by Parks Director Matthew Collins.

-Collins said the county is seeking a qualified vendor with previous restaurant experience to bring customer service at the beach to a higher level.
+Collins said the county is seeks a qualified vendor with previous restaurant experience to bring customer service at the beach to a higher level.

 Collins said the sale of alcoholic beverages would be considered but is not a requirement.